-I change my trays every 10 days.
+I change my trays every 10 days to 2 weeks.
 This varies from person to person.

 6. How Do I Eat With Them?

-The only thing you can have with your trays in is water.
+When your trays are in, the only thing you can have is water.
 If you drink or eat anything else, you need to remove your trays.

 7. Do I Have to Brush After Eating?